margitantal68/mouse_dynamics_balabit_chaoshen_dfl/README.md

 Evaluate the Balabit data set using the first 500 actions/user and 10 actions for user identity predictions:

-Pleese set the followings in util/settings.py
+Please set the followings in util/settings.py

 * CURRENT_DATASET = DATASET.BALABIT
 * DATASET_USAGE = DATASET_AMOUNT.FIRST1000